csats/swap-background-images/README.md

 # CSATS: swap-background-images
+## Overview
+* Surgery images (thumbnails) in csats.com can sometimes not pleasant to look at.
+* This extension solves helps solve that issue by replacing all the thumbnail images in videos with copyright-free images of pandas or turtles.
+* If you are staring at the these images all day, or doing demos where you'd like to hide the thumbnail image, enabling this extension _(for chrome)_ or running this greasemonkey script _(for firefox)_ will help with aesthetics.

+## Notes:
 * Supported browsers are Mozilla Firefox and Google Chrome
 * Both the browsers have different steps to make this work.
 * Both of these have the following features: